AN UPDATED HISTORY

 In 1990 the AOH/LAOH Irish Way Scholarship was formed to annually award two $500.00 scholarships to the child or grandchild of a member.
 These applications are judged by the Irish American Cultural Institute based in New Jersey.
-The National Board also established two annual $1000.00 Junior Year Abroad Scholarships for the son or daughter of an AOH member who is attending an accredited college/university in the U.S. and has been accepted at an accredited college/university in Ireland that is recognized by his or her school.
+The National Board also established two annual $1000.00 Junior Year Abroad Scholarships for a member’s son or daughter attending an accredited college/university in the U.S. and has been accepted at an accredited college/university in Ireland that is recognized by his or her school.

 As news regarding current events in Ireland had become more misrepresented in the media, the AOH added another Chair to its educational activities.
 This was to enlighten elected officials on the situation in Ireland and inform members and the public on positions taken by their elected leaders on issues of concern.
 Thus in 1988 was born the Political Education Committee (PEC).
 The PEC became a Chair of major influence and importance in the ensuing years and kept politicians and members aware of the events leading up to, and culminating in, the Good Friday Agreement of 10 April 1998 which finally brought peace to the troubled streets of Northern Ireland.
 The Democratic Unionist Party (DUP) is the only political group in Northern Ireland to oppose the Good Friday Agreement confirming the importance of AOH support for that important issue.
 With the idea that today’s events are tomorrow’s history, support was also given to Cuimhneamh, a history project in South Armagh documenting the impact of the troubles on that community for future researchers.